 Ready for kindergarten?
-Here's what to know in York, Chester, Lancaster counties
+Here's what to know in York, Chester, Lancaster Counties

 Parents should start the registration process online and then attend an academic screening to provide the necessary documentation and complete the process.

-Academic screenings are April 19 for students with last names starting with A-L and April 20 for students with last names starting with M-Z. Both events are 8:30 a.m. to 1:30 p.m. at the child’s assigned elementary school, according to the district.

-To register children for Fort Mill’s half-day 4-year-old kindergarten program, parents must sign up for a screening appointment, which is March 15-16 at Riverview Elementary School, 1300 Spratt St. Parents should sign up for an appointment online.
+To register children for Fort Mill’s half-day four-year-old kindergarten program, parents must sign up for a screening appointment, which will be held March 15-16 at Riverview Elementary School, 1300 Spratt Street.
+Parents should sign up for an appointment online.

 The program runs five days a week with classes at Riverview and Fort Mill Elementary Schools.
 There is no fee for the program and a snack is provided to students.
 Bus transportation is available.
 Each class is open to 20 students.